pvdabeel/prolog/Documentation/Handbook/23-doc-testing.md

 ### Failure testing

-Tests 58, 59, and 60 are explicitly marked as expected failures (XFAIL) in the test matrix — known limitations that are documented but not yet fixed.
+Tests 59 and 60 are explicitly marked as expected failures (XFAIL) via `test:xfail/2` — known limitations that are documented but not yet fixed.